shurik204/LockAndBlock/README.md

 - **Keypads:** Set a secret code to emit redstone; open doors or do whatever you need to secure
 - **Tesla Coil:** Protect areas by zapping anyone nearby when powered by redstone
 - **Force fields:** Create an unbreakable wall that you can disable and enable at will
+- **Mines:** Protect you stuff with explosives, using laser trip mines, land mines, and proximity mines
+- **Player Sensor:** Detect when a player is near and trigger a redstone contraption

 ### Requirements: